-Bikram is a Non-Executive Director of India listed Thakral Services (India) Ltd. He holds a Bachelor of Business Administration (Honours) from the National University of Singapore and has attended executive education at Harvard Business School.
+Bikram is a Director of various Singapore subsidiaries of the Company, a Non-Executive Director of India listed Thakral Services (India) Ltd. He holds a Bachelor of Business Administration (Honours) from the National University of Singapore and has attended executive education at Harvard Business School.